Linaro/lava/doc/dispatcher-design.rst

 other jobs will see the device as busy and not be able to start their connections.

-.. warning:: All primary connections raise issues of
-             :ref:`persistence` - the test writer is solely responsible for deleting any sensitive data copied, prepared or downloaded using a primary connection.
+.. warning:: Primary connections can raise issues of :ref:`persistence` - the test writer is solely responsible for deleting any sensitive data copied, prepared or downloaded using a primary connection.
 Do not leave sensitive data for the next TestJob to find.
+Wherever possible, use primary connections with ``schroot`` support so that each job is kept within a :ref:`temporary chroot <disposable_chroot>`, thereby also allowing more than one primary (schroot) connection on a single machine.

 It is not necessarily required that a device offering a primary connection is permanently powered on as the only connections being